GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 ### Configuring the lobby

 Lobbies are automatically created for your game.
-If you want to customize them, head to your game dashboard in the editor.
+To customize them, head to your game dashboard in the editor.
+You can notably:
-For the moment you can:

-- Define the number of players needed to start a game
+- Define the number of players needed to start a game (unless your game requires a specific number, we recommend to leave it at 1 so a single player can start a game),
-- Define the maximum number of players in a lobby
+- Define the maximum number of players in a lobby,
-- Define if players are allowed or not to join a game in progress
+- Define if players are allowed or not to join a game in progress (recommended for most games).

 ![Lobbies configuration in the game dashboard](./lobbies-configuration.png)